dwyl/phoenix-liveview-chat-example/README.md

-Before setting the value to an empty string, we check first that no errors are displayed on the form by making sure no `invalid-feedback` tag element are displayed. (read more about feedback: https://hexdocs.pm/phoenix_live_view/form-bindings.html#phx-feedback-for)
+Before setting the value to an empty string, we check first that no errors are displayed on the form by making sure no `invalid-feedback` tag elements are displayed. (read more about feedback: https://hexdocs.pm/phoenix_live_view/form-bindings.html#phx-feedback-for)

 The final step is to make sure to set the hooks on the `liveSocket` with `hooks: Hooks` The message input should now be reset when a new message is added!